MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-create-variables-store-values.md

 <a name="assign-value"></a>

-## Assign new value
+## Set variable

-To assign a different value to an existing variable, you can follow the steps for [increasing a variable](#increment-value) except that you use these steps instead:
+To assign a different value to an existing variable, follow the steps for [increasing a variable](#increment-value) except that you:

-1. Find and select the **Variables - Set variable** action.
+1. Find and select the **Variables - Set variable** action instead.

-2. Provide the value you want to assign the variable.
+2. Provide the variable name and value you want to assign.
 Both the new value and the variable must have the same data type.
-   This value is required because this action doesn't have a default value.
+The value is required because this action doesn't have a default value.

 Here are the properties for the **Set variable** action:

 | Property | Required | Value |  Description |